AlexDralur/honeypaw/README.md

 ​
 ### **Site Aims:**
 ​
-This is optional but offers the insight into what the aim of the project are

 * To provide an trustworthy veterinarians in Cork with over 10 years in business.
 * To inform which type of services Honeypaw offers.
 * To inform where the users can find us.